Search Filters

 Does The Position During Postoperative Physiotherapy Affect Outcome Of Arthroscopic Treatment Of Acromioclavicular Dislocation; A Prospective Comparative Study

-Tarek M. T. Ghandour, MD, UNITED ARAB EMIRATES
+Tarek M. T. Ghandour, MD, EGYPT

 ain shams university, cairo, EGYPT